How to Create a Weathered Wood Look

 By using broad, even strokes to apply the wax, it is easy to see when the wax begins to dry and when it's time to reload your brush.
 Although I was able to move most of the wax with my brush, I used a lint free wax cloth to make sure I removed any excess.
 You can tell when you go from the “removing excess” stage to the buffing stage because your cloth will glide easily over your piece, and you will start to see a shine.
 I wasn’t going for high shine, so when I hit this point, I moved on.

-Meanwhile, Kacey finished painting the chairs and table base in the blue chalk/mineral paint we’d created.
+While I worked on the weathered wood table top, Kacey finished painting the chairs and table base in the blue chalk/mineral paint we’d created.
 It took two coats in most areas, but three in some.
 You can see in this picture that the mixed jar of paint is still half full after completing the whole project.

 Can we take a moment to discuss what incredible coverage that is?!?